mbhall88/rasusa/README.md

 ##### `-l`, `--compress-level`

 Compression level to use if compressing the output.
-1 is for fastest/least compression and 9 is for slowest/best.
-By default this is set to 6, which is also the default for most compression programs.
+By default this is set to the default for the compression type being output.

 #### Target number of bases